fullon-labs/flon-core/docs/01_node/03_plugins/state_history_plugin/40_how-to-restore-snapshot-with-full-history.md

 2. Make sure `data/state` does not exist

-3. Start `fonod` with the `--snapshot` option, and the options listed in the [`state_history_plugin`](index.md).
+3. Start `funod` with the `--snapshot` option, and the options listed in the [`state_history_plugin`](index.md).

-4. Do not stop `fonod` until it has received at least 1 block from the network, or it won't be able to restart.
+4. Do not stop `funod` until it has received at least 1 block from the network, or it won't be able to restart.

 ## Remarks

-If `fonod` fails to receive blocks from the network, then try the above using `net_api_plugin`.
+If `funod` fails to receive blocks from the network, then try the above using `net_api_plugin`.
 Use `fucli net disconnect` and `fucli net connect` to reconnect nodes which timed out.

 [[caution | Caution when using `net_api_plugin`]]
 | Either use a firewall to block access to `http-server-address`, or change it to `localhost:8888` to disable remote access.